I mean, the state-controlled media can no longer carry the water on something that's so obviously a failure.

 Sound great.

-That's a it is a racist comment.
+It is a racist comment.

-But you know, surely Americans, you know, Americans are an intelligent people.
+But, you know, surely Americans, you know, Americans are an intelligent people.

-They know that these people, whether it be Obama, whether it be Pelosi, whether it be Harry Reed, whether it be Hillary, that they all are going to do exactly what they need to to get into office and to get whatever they want.
+They know that these people, whether it be Obama, whether it be Pelosi, whether it be Harry Reid, whether it be Hillary, that they all are going to do exactly what they need to to get into office and to get whatever they want.

-This is another one I I don't know what he's gonna come up with for next week or the next week or the next week.
+I don't know what he's going to come up with for next week or the next week or the next week.

 Wait, wait, wait, wait, wait.

-I think the timing is I think the timing is, and then this being pulled out is a diversion because it's going to uh lead us into immigration reform, which is their next big batch that they well, let me tell you something.
+I think the timiness, I think the timiness, and then this being pulled out is a diversion because it's going to lead us into immigration reform, which is their next big batch that they have.

 It has not diverted me.

-It is not distracted me.
+It has not distracted me.

 I have interwoven health care news, unemployment news, stimulus failure news with all of this stuff today.